 - Preheat oven to 350 degrees.
 Butter an 8 by 8-inch baking dish.
 In a mixing bowl, whisk together graham cracker crumbs, melted butter and granulated sugar until mixture is evenly moistened.

-- In a mixing bowl, using an electric hand mixer (or using stand mixer), whip heavy cream on high speed until soft peaks form.
+- For the topping: In a mixing bowl, using an electric hand mixer (or using stand mixer), whip heavy cream on high speed until soft peaks form.

 - Add sugar and continue to whip until stiff peaks form.
 Store in refrigerator, use within several hours of preparing.